natebragg/ratl/README.md

 The resource of interest in Ratl is execution time, but the concept can be mapped to other resources such as space or even arbitrary resources measured through some user-supplied annotation.

+## Caveats

+Ratl is not appropriate, suitable, or fit for (practically) any purpose.

+Ratl is also not defect-free.
+There are a few bugs in it.
+For example, if a function unconditionally recurses on the tail of its input, it loops instead of halting.
+If you feed it super-linear programs, Ratl may give confusing and incorrect answers rather than deciding that the analysis is infeasible.
+It also derives incorrect resource usage for literals.
+If you name two functions the same, the analysis of their callers will probably be wrong.

+Ratl analysis gets quadratically larger with the size of the abstract syntax tree of the program it's told to analyze.
+Much more than 500 modestly-sized functions is likely to run out of memory.

 ## Building